-Workspaces allow you to quickly and easily shift focus from one task to another in Dreamweaver and can directly affect your workflow.
-If you find yourself constantly rearranging your workspace for specific tasks, consider creating a custom workspace for that task.
+Workspaces allow you to quickly and easily shift focus from one task to another in Dreamweaver and directly affect your workflow.
+If you constantly rearrange your workspace for specific tasks, consider creating a custom workspace for that task.

 Resetting Workspace Settings to Default

 If you are dissatisfied with the workspace settings in Dreamweaver or if you wish to completely reconstruct your workspace, you can do this by doing the following:

 - In the application toolbar, click on the Designer dropdown menu.

 If the application toolbar is not available, you can alternatively:

 Here are some helpful articles you can use to learn more about Dreamweaver.